 Procurement of goods, services or works cannot be divided into lots with the intention of avoiding threshold values.

 For the procurements to be held in accordance with this Law, the principal procurement methods are open and restricted procedures.
-Due to the nature of the services of the Presidency and the requirement of compliance to security procedures, tenders carried out by Presidency for purchase of goods, services and works can be held according to Article 21 paragraph 1-c of this law.
 The other methods may be used under the special conditions set out in the Law.

 The procurement proceedings shall not be initiated unless there is a sufficient budget allocation.